 With hypnosis the sessions are longer as each session, after the first assessment, will include hypnotherapy.
-The cognitive behavioural hypnotherapy sessions are £60 and can last between 1 – 2 hours.
+The cognitive behavioural hypnotherapy sessions are £70 and last between 1.5 hours.
 Most people find 4 sessions will give them the changes required, but it is very much your treatment and some people need more or less help than others.

 Please call me on 07748647489 or email me at email@example.com